 This individual would be under the supervision of the Director of the Ocean View Foundation on Block Island, RI.
 The job will require an average of 25 hours per week.
-The first two weeks of the position (June 10-23) are dedicated to orientation and training.
+The first two+ weeks of the position (June 6ish -20) are dedicated to orientation, training, and pre-season projects.
 The Ocean View Pavilion is in a park-like setting in the commercial center of the Island.
 It is open to the public from dawn to dusk, and requires daily attention during the summer season.

 - Cleaning the Pavilion and site daily, which will include litter and graffiti removal, weekly swabbing of Pavilion surfaces, and occasionally waking overnight sleepers.
 Litter can range from a few cigarette butts, to spilled picnic food, to the debris field of a covert late night party.

 - Assisting with all aspects of public program presentations.
 This will include set-up, acquiring materials, participating in program presentation, breakdown and clean up.
 At least one of the weekly programs will be the sole responsibility of the summer EcoWorker.

 - Minor maintenance and repairs at the Pavilion and site, which may include painting, updating the information kiosk, trail mowing and trimming, gardening, and landscape work.

 - Distributing posters, brochures and other program information throughout the island.